 When Can My Child Walk to School Alone?

-Parents struggle with many things when it comes to the safety and security of our children.
+Parents struggle with many things when it comes to the safety and security of their children.
 One scary question that a lot of parents face is how old children should be before they walk to school on their own.
 Who makes that call?
-Although crime rates are down nationwide, it's still anxiety-inducing to think about your little ones walking around without supervision.

 There has been a huge drop in the number of children who regularly cycle or walk to school by themselves.
 According to the a study from the University of Westminster, in 1971 86% of primary school pupils walked home by themselves compared to only 25% in 2013.

 This is despite the findings that road safety for kids is actually vastly improving.
 The child pedestrian injury rates are down significantly since 1995 -- mostly because of increased education for parents and better traffic infrastructure surrounding schools, such as pavements and lollypop ladies/men.